 Oatmeal + Berries

-If you’re trying to lose weight, oatmeal topped with berries is another delicious fat-frying breakfast option you might want to consider.
+If you're trying to lose weight, oatmeal topped with berries is another delicious fat-frying breakfast option you might want to consider.
 What makes the duo so powerful?
 They each contain insoluble fiber which, according to Canadian researchers, boosts levels of ghrelin—a hormone that controls hunger.
 Plus, berries are packed with chemicals called polyphenols that aid weight loss and can actually stop fat from forming.
 Adding this meal to your weekly repertoire is sure to help you see your six-pack before swimsuit season.
 And, believe us, the cook time is worth it.
-Oatmeal is one of the secrets to our exclusive plan: 14 Ways to Lose Your Belly in 14 Days.

 Honeydew + Red Grapes